robbiebowman/sound-out/README.md

    - For Chrome: `node build.js chrome`
    - For Firefox: `node build.js firefox`

-This will create the appropriate `manifest.json` file for your target browser.
+This will create a `dist` directory with browser-specific builds.

 ## Usage Examples